-As a condition of being eligible to receive a certificate of registration as an anesthesiologist assistant, an individual must successfully complete the following training requirements:
+As a condition of being eligible to receive a certificate to practice as an anesthesiologist assistant, an individual must successfully complete the following training requirements:

 (A) A baccalaureate or higher degree program at an institution of higher education accredited by an organization recognized by the board of regents.
 The program must have included courses in the following areas of study: